CAC Ceres

-The Commonwealth Aircraft CA-28 Ceres was a crop-duster aircraft manufactured in Australia by the Commonwealth Aircraft Corporation (CAC) between 1959 and 1963.
+The Commonwealth Aircraft CA-28 Ceres is a crop-duster aircraft manufactured in Australia by the Commonwealth Aircraft Corporation (CAC) between 1959 and 1963.
 The aircraft was a development of the Wirraway trainer of World War II.

 Development

 In the 1950s, most crop-dusting aircraft in Australia were conversions of military types that met with varying success.
 Two CAC types so converted were the Wackett and the Wirraway.
 Neither type was successful as a crop duster, the Wackett because it was underpowered and the Wirraway because it was not designed for low-level slow-speed flight.
 Following a market survey conducted together with ICI, CAC determined there was a need for a purpose-built aircraft optimized for agricultural work.
 Once the board approved the project, a number of surplus Wirraways were purchased from the RAAF for use in the production of this new aircraft.